IsacPasianotto/2048-DRL/README.md

 As written in the algorithm, the agent will take an action with an $\epsilon$-greedy policy, which means that with probability $\epsilon$ it will take a random action, otherwise.
 The value of $\epsilon$ will decrease over time, in order to make the agent explore the environment at the beginning and exploit the knowledge it has learned later.
-Tuning the decay of $\epsilon$ can affect the overall results, for this reason many different strategies have been proposed.
-We have decide to implement the following one:
+Tuning the decay of $\epsilon$ can affect the overall results, for this reason, many different strategies have been proposed.
+We have decided to implement the following:

 - Lai and Robbins: $\epsilon(t(a)) = \frac{\eta}{1+\nu t(a)}$, where $\eta$ and $\nu$ are 0.8 and 0.01 respectively, and $t(a)$ is the number of times the action $a$ has been taken.
 - Entropy: $\epsilon$ is computed as the softmax of the scalar product between the valid values of the policy, and $\beta(a) = alpha\cdot \log(t(a)+1)$, where $\alpha$ is 1.